 Since these headphones are deemed “mobile,” I guess I should try them outside as well.
 But since there’s no active sound dampening, I do expect some surface noise to “bleed” through.
 Surprisingly, it doesn’t, so guess the combo of ear-cup fit and fabric is working well here.
 I do notice that you have to increase the volume of the audio source when outside to compensate for surface noise at times — this can plays havoc with classical music passages when wearing crappy ear-cups — not the case here.
 It’s smooth sailing all the way.

-Overall, the P3 Mobile Hi-Fi Headphones makes wearing a pair of earbuds as desirable as being poked in the eye with a stick.
+Bottom line: Overall, the P3 Mobile Hi-Fi Headphones makes wearing a pair of earbuds as desirable as being poked in the eye with a stick.
 Bowers & Wilkins say the PS is for “mobile” use, but they’re an additional part of my home theater and computer audio sections now.
 If the Brits had attacked the colonies with headphones like the P3 instead of guns, we’d all be happily drinking tea right now.

 - Specially designed ear pad fabric